-Combine all of the ingredients except for the cucumbers in a small pot and simmer over medium heat until sugar is dissolved.
-Allow the mixture to cool.
+Combine water, soy sauce, vinegar, and sugar in a small pot and simmer over medium heat until sugar is dissolved.
+Allow mixture to cool.

-Roughly chop cucumbers into medium pieces.
-Transfer the cucumbers into a large storage container with a lid.
+Transfer cucumbers to a large glass jar or storage container with a lid.

-Pour the soy-vinegar mixture over the cucumbers and cover the container.
-Refrigerate and allow the cucumbers to marinate for 8 hours to 1 day.
-(For best flavor, marinate for 2 days.)
+Pour soy-vinegar mixture over cucumbers and cover container.
+Refrigerate and allow the cucumbers to marinate for 8 hours to one day.
+(For best flavor, marinate for two days.)
 Turn cucumbers in the marinade periodically to season them evenly.